 Taco Riendo Restaurant

-The massive menu at Kensington’s Taco Riendo includes nearly two dozen taco options, all battling it out for your order with the daily specials.
-Seating is plentiful: There’s the colorful interior and an outdoor patio with umbrellas.
+The massive standard menu at Kensington’s Taco Riendo includes nearly two dozen taco options, all battling it out for your order with the daily specials.
+Seating is plentiful: In addition to the colorful interior, you’ll find an outdoor patio with umbrellas.

-Set in a tiny, bright space near the Rail Park, this taqueria keeps the neighborhood happy with a variety of tacos, including crispy breaded fish, grilled shrimp, carnitas, and chorizo.
+Set in a tiny, bright space near the Rail Park, El Purepecha taqueria keeps the neighborhood happy with a variety of tacos, including crispy breaded fish, grilled shrimp, carnitas, and chorizo.

 Come for the tacos, stay for the view.
-El Techo’s retractable roof offers up an incredible skyline view 11 floors up from its sister restaurant, Condesa.
-There are six tacos to choose from, but they’re loaded with flavor.
-Try the pollo en pipián, chicken with an aromatic pumpkin seed salsa, or the smoky cactus in the nopales tacos.
+A retractable roof offers an incredible skyline view 11 floors up from El Techo’s sibling restaurant, Condesa.
+There are six tacos to choose from, and they’re loaded with flavor.
+Try the pollo en pipián — chicken with an aromatic pumpkin seed salsa — or the nopales tacos filled with smoky cactus.

-Upstairs from sister spot Oyster House, this brightly decorated Center City taco shop grinds its own masa, presses its own tortillas, and seeks out local, seasonal ingredients to fill them with.
-The results aren’t always traditional, but the unusual takes on classic combinations are well worth trying.
-Keep an eye out for their TACOLAB popup, a monthly dinner series where guest chefs collaborate to create some of the wildest experimental tacos you’ll ever eat.
+Upstairs from sibling spot Oyster House, this brightly decorated Center City taco shop grinds its own masa, presses its own tortillas, and seeks out local, seasonal ingredients to fill them with, including cauliflower al pastor.
+Mission Taqueria’s results aren’t always traditional, but they’re always well worth trying.
+You’ll also find a counter-service location of the taqueria at Giant Riverwalk.

 Also featured in: